Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 Describe what you expected to happen.

-**Screenshots / Logs**
+**Logs / Screenshots**
-Include screenshots or logs if relevant.
+Attach logs or screenshots if relevant.

 **Environment**
+- AWS region:
 - OS:
-- Browser / Tools:
+- Scripts version:
 - Other relevant info

 **Additional context**